Send the link below via email or IMCopy

 Movement: RA 22’’’ AB, gilt brass, 21 jewels, straight line lever escapement,

-brass and steel-nickel balance, blued steel balance spring with terminal curve and swan neck micrometric index regulator.
+bi-metallic brass and invar balance wheel, blued steel balance spring with terminal curve and swan neck micrometric index regulator.

 Signed on dial, case and movement.